 Yes, you can replace your amalgam fillings with mercury-free, white dental fillings.
 Here are some reasons why you should replace your old amalgam fillings.

 With time, your amalgam fillings will start to wear away, leaving certain spaces exposed to the accumulation of bacteria.
-Left as they are, bacteria can enter further into your tooth structure and cause further damage, including tooth decay and tooth loss.
+Left as they are, bacteria can enter further into your tooth structure and cause extensive damage, including tooth decay and tooth loss.

 Amalgam fillings react to temperature changes when eating and drinking.
 This can exert pressure on your tooth and eventually cause fractures and cracks.